LispCookbook/cl-cookbook/variables.md

 A "lexical scope" is simply

 > a scope that is limited to a spatial or textual region within the establishing form.
-"The names of parameters to a function normally are lexically scoped."
+The names of parameters to a function normally are lexically scoped.
 [Hyper Spec]

 In other words, the scope of a variable is determined by its position in the source code.
 It's today's best practice.
 It's the least